ConradSelig/CSUtils/README.md

 	* output = "a,c,d,b,e"

 **count_project_lines(project_path, file_types=[], file_names=[], discludes=[]):**
-* Counts the lines of a project given specifying parameters
+* Counts the lines of a project given specifying parameters.
 * Takes the name of the directory to count, as well as:
-    * List of string file type ie [".py",".txt"]
+    * List of string file type ie [".py",".txt"].
-    * List of file names to count ie ["manage.py","test.py"]
+    * List of file names to count ie ["manage.py","test.py"].
-    * List of files not to include in the count ie ["temp.py","notes.txt"]
+    * List of files not to include in the count ie ["temp.py","notes.txt"].
+* Uses current working directory if not directory is provided.
-* Outputs 0 if project directory not found
+* Outputs 0 if project directory not found.
-* Adds 0 to count for every file provided not found, or files with permissions errors (".gitignore" for example)
+* Adds 0 to count for every file provided not found, or files with permissions errors (".gitignore" for example).

 This readme was built with https://pandao.github.io/editor.md/en.html and https://jbt.github.io/markdown-editor/.
 Thank you!